Preconference workshop 2:

 - Discuss the importance of having MI skills and knowledge across a range of professions

-- Define your own role in helping people resolve ambivalence
+- Define your role in helping people resolve ambivalence

 - Describe MI in the context of your profession and the interprofessional team